anatoliynovo/snake/README.md

-# Snake Game in Javascript
+# Snake - build with Javascript

+Classic snake game that everyone knows